epam/ai-dial-assistant/token_limits.md

 The assistant interacts with each add-on in a separate conversation.
 To provide summary of all collected information that separate conversation in a model with shared context should have a reserved amount of tokens for response.

+# History size calculation

+The assistant, applications, and models share the same unified API, and the assistant is essentially a wrapper around a model that adds extra capabilities.
+Ideally, minimal changes should be required in client code that interacts with the model to utilize the assistant.
+According to the design described above, dialogue with add-ons is included as part of the assistant's response that eventually goes into user history.
+Due to the internal nature of the message state, its schema isn't intended to be defined in the API and may vary from one implementation to another.
+This means that even if a client has a suitable tokenizer for the model, it might not be able to accurately calculate history size.

+Here are some ideas on how this can be addressed:

+* Support only requests with an automatic context reduction strategy, so all historical messages will be discarded by the model.
+* Publish the message size in usage stats.
+* Introduce the message size in a new dedicated field.
+* Manage states separately from messages.
+If states don't fit into the allocated buffer, they will be dropped by the assistant.
+However, this would mean that historical replies would lack context.